Vadesto/SSL_checker/README.md

 - run `foreman start`

+- you can access sidekiq's ui at `localhost:3000/sidekiq/`

 - you can add new Links for checking SSL using `rails c` and `Link.create!(url:"{URL}")`

 ## API: